michaelmusty/.dotfiles/ISSUES.markdown

 *   OpenBSD doesn't have a `pandoc` package at all.
 It would be nice to find some way of converting the README.markdown into a palatable troff format with some more readily available (and preferably less heavyweight) tool.
+*   At least one of the completion scripts (pass.bash) hangs on empty completions (i.e. nothing matches the search term) in Bash 4.4rc1; the last thing bash -x shows is an "exit 1" hang